stingalleman/awesome-audiovisual/README.md

 - [Bitfocus Companion](https://bitfocus.io/companion/) - `✓ open-source` Bitfocus Companion enables the reasonably priced Elgato Streamdeck to be a professional shotbox surface for an increasing amount of different presentation switchers, video playback software and broadcast equipment.
 [Source Code](https://github.com/bitfocus/companion)
 - [Director](https://github.com/borealsystems/Director) - `✓ open-source` Facility scale media orchestration and automation.

+### Projection Mapping

+- [Catalyst](http://www.catalyst-v5.com/) - `⚠ not free` Catalyst software is an image processing system that provides the facilities to control and manipulate high resolution (HD & 4K) movies, live camera, or images for playback through any number of video projection or LED screen devices.
+- [Lightform](https://lightform.com/) - `⚠ not free` AR-enabled projection beamers.
+- [Resolume Arena Media Server](https://resolume.com/) - `⚠ not free` Arena has everything Avenue has, plus advanced options for projection mapping and blending projectors.
+Control it from a lighting desk and sync to the DJ via SMPTE timecode.
+- [Resolume Resolume Avenue VJ Software](https://resolume.com/) - `⚠ not free` Avenue is an instrument for VJs, AV performers and video artists.
+Avenue puts all your media and effects right at your fingertips, so you can quickly play and improvise your live visuals.
+- [VPT](https://hcgilje.wordpress.com/vpt/) - Video Projection Tool (VPT) is a free multipurpose realtime projection software tool for Mac and Windows.

 ### Protocols

 - [OBS Websocket](https://github.com/Palakis/obs-websocket) - `✓ open-source` WebSocket API for OBS Studio.